Jwill1258/hello-world/README.md

 # hello-world
-Hello, I am eager to continue my groth in code.
+Hello, I am eager to continue my growth in code.

 I love taking on new challenges and solving problems!